robert-juang/robert-jiang-final-proj/README.md

 * (6 points) Use React
     * use React.js as the frontend framework.
 Assigned 6 points based on the time required to learn it.
 Also planning on using rechart to potentially set up stock chart.
 Will update point value when I finalize what to use
-* (1 points) Use Yahoo finance / Alpaca API for stock data
+* (2 points) Use Alpaca API for stock data
     * Might run into problem with data-fetching limit.
 Yahoo finance public API has a limit of 48,000 requests a day or 2000 requests per hour.
 If the user tries to overtax the simulator, it could cause the API to fail.
 Will update point value when I start implementing.
-* (1 points) Use an Api for news, I'm thinking of the mediastack API using python to call it
+* (2 points) Used ChartJS to display my data on the client side

-8 points total out of 8 required points for now.
-Will likely add more later on when I have things built and planned out.
+10 points out of the required 10 points.

 ## [Link to Initial Main Project File](app.mjs)